bronsonavila/exploring-django/README.md

 - **Installation**

-  - Run `pip3 install peewee` to install the [Peewee](https://peewee.readthedocs.io/en/latest/) ORM.
+  - Run `pip install peewee` to install the [Peewee](https://peewee.readthedocs.io/en/latest/) ORM.
-  - To use PeeWee with a MySQL database, run `pip3 install pymysql` to install the required driver.
+  - To use PeeWee with a MySQL database, run `pip install pymysql` to install the required driver.

 - **Example** (MySQL):